expanse-project/go-hiverium/README.md

 If you'd like to contribute to go-expanse, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
-If you wish to submit more complex changes though, please check up with the core devs first on [our gitter channel](https://gitter.im/expanse-org/go-expanse) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.
+If you wish to submit more complex changes though, please check up with the core devs first on [our discord channel](https://discord.gg/Ue7DwPe) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.